Permissive parenting is both somewhat of a controversial approach and at the same time it is quite intriguing to some parents.

 This leads to imaginative thinking and independent problem-solving.
 Children in a permissive parenting family will grow up with the comfort of knowing that they can express their thoughts, feelings and opinions.

-• Permissive parents encourage their children not avoid their emotions, instead they allow them to be open and honest about their feelings.
-This is very helpful as it children to understand and manage their emotions quite effectively.
+Permissive parents encourage their children not avoid their emotions, instead they allow them to be open and honest about their feelings.
+This is very helpful as children learn to understand and manage their emotions quite effectively.

 This loving and caring environment will provide the child with a strong sense of self-esteem and even security.
 This can be very important for the child’s psychological and emotional development.